 The Circle opens with a shot of an elderly Iranian woman at a maternity ward, deeply saddened by the news that her daughter has given birth to a girl, not a boy.
 The camera follows her downstairs as she bumps into another of her daughters and gives her the grim news to pass on.
 Then the camera follows that woman… read more!

 [Note: I wrote this review while employed at Paramount Pictures.]
 When I first saw the poster for this movie at work, with '80s icon Paul Hogan smiling in front of a smudge of fluorescent paint smears and a palm tree, I wondered, what decade are we in?
 Then I just felt bad.
 Bad for the aging Hogan, who, after 13… read more!

 Cure was released in its native Japan in 1997, yet took four years to make it to American art theatres.
 Out of Kurosawa's many films, it is the only one to even be released here (even though he's already made half a dozen since), and while the director is perplexed as to why this film was chosen as his "breakout",… read more!

-So-so drama about a group of miserable strippers in LA's San Fernando Valley, this film stands out not only for giving you the chance to see several well-known actresses take their tops off, but for being that rare and risky bird: the workshop film.
-The actresses created their characters themselves, working with director Radford over several weeks of improvisation sessions;… read more!
+A so-so drama about a group of miserable strippers in LA's San Fernando Valley, this film stands out not only for giving you the chance to see several well-known actresses take their tops off, but for being that rare and risky bird: the workshop film.
+The actresses created their characters themselves, working with director Radford over several weeks of improvisation… read more!

 I really enjoyed the first film by these two directors, Suture, a sleek film noir about twin brothers, with the novel twist of having one twin played by a black actor, and the other by a white actor, and only the audience is in on the joke: all the other characters can't tell them apart.
 That the film worked -… read more!